Campaign ROI analysis: how to prove your marketing efforts

 Think of every marketing campaign as an experiment.

-You’re spending time, budget, and energy to make something happen, so you should know, without guesswork, if it’s working.
+You are spending time, budget, and energy to make something happen.

-Without this kind of reporting, campaigns become gut-feel exercises.
-And gut feel doesn’t stand up well in a boardroom or a budget meeting.
+Gut feel does not stand up well in a boardroom or a budget meeting.

-A campaign is not just “website leads” or “email outreach.”
-That’s too broad to measure meaningfully.
+A campaign is not just website leads or email outreach.
+Those categories are too broad to measure meaningfully.

-Instead, you need constraints.
-A timeframe, channel, and specific offer - so you can tell a clear story about the results.
+This allows you to tell a clear story about the results.

 Breaking down the funnel